by Linda G. Miller

 Studio Libeskind’s Swarovski Star to shine atop Rockefeller Center Christmas Tree

-The new Swarovski Star for the Rockefeller Center® Christmas Tree, designed by Studio Libeskind, will be lit tonight, November 28, at the 86h-annual tree lighting ceremony.
-The star, which is nine-foot-four-inches in diameter, is composed of 70 spikes covered in three million Swarovski crystals.
+The new Swarovski Star for the Rockefeller Center Christmas Tree, designed by Studio Libeskind, will be lit tonight, November 28, at the 86th annual tree lighting ceremony.
+The star, which is nine-feet, four-inches in diameter, is composed of 70 spikes covered in three million Swarovski crystals.
 In conjunction with the star, Swarovski will debut the Star Boutique, a retail pop-up on Rockefeller Plaza, also designed by Studio Libeskind.
 The star-like 200-square-foot store’s faceted construction is created from glass panels and video screens.
 An exact replica of the Swarovski Star will be on display at ground level next to the Star Boutique, enabling visitors to explore its design up close.

 Uptown Vertical Village